phorton1/Arduino-teensyExpression/design/readme_ui.md

-In addition, you can choose to filter out (or show) specific midi messages, like, for example, **sysex** which can be shown as a single line, or can include a dump of the actual sysex bytes in the monitory.
+In addition, you can choose to filter out (or show) specific midi messages, like, for example, **sysex** which can be shown as a single line, or can include a dump of the actual sysex bytes in the monitor.

-If you are monitoring an Fishman FTP Triple Play Dongle, you can also choose to further parse FTP sepecific messages, including to display the contents of FTP patches as they are being slung back and forth, and/or to interpret the
+If you are monitoring a Fishman FTP Triple Play Dongle, you can also choose to further parse FTP sepecific messages, including to display the contents of FTP patches as they are being slung back and forth, and/or to interpret the